Day Trip from Portland

 - If you haven’t gotten your fill yet of small-town charm, head East 7 miles to the town of Dayton.
 Check out Seufert Winery and then stop by Dayton’s Courthouse Square Park.

 - Finally, head over to Amity, the heart of the Willamette Valley, and choose from a few last tasting rooms all within walking distance of one another.
-The Bramble – featuring Silas Wines is located in the same building as Amity Flats while Coelho Winery, and Samuel Robert Winery are within a half block.
+The Bramble – featuring Silas Wines – is located in the same building as Amity Flats while the Coelho Winery is just across the street.

 - For dinner, grab a casual bite at Tacos Burros on Trade Street or continue the day’s farm-to-table trend by paying a visit to The Blue Goat.

 - Cap the night off with a stay at Amity’s very own Amity Flats and enjoy a comfortable visit!